 Leave of Absence

 TRF members who are teachers may earn credit for eligible leaves of absence if the leave is approved by the school board of the corporation granting the leave.
-To receive service credit for a leave of absence, the member must submit the Leave of Absence Verification form through the school granting the leave.
-This form is available on the TRF Web site.
+To receive service credit for a leave of absence, the employer must submit the life event through the ERM reporting system.
 Sabbatical leave for advanced study, work experience, teacher exchange programs, or approved educational travel require the teacher to return to a covered position for the same length of time as the leave.
 Leave for disability, pregnancy, or adoption does not require a return to service.
 All leaves of absence, except USERRA military service, are subject to the one-seventh (1/7th) rule, meaning no more than 1/7th of the total years of creditable service may be from leave of absence service credit.